Robitx/gp.nvim/README.md

 - Have ChatGPT experience directly in neovim:
 	- `:GpChatNew` - open fresh chat
   	- `:GpVisualChatNew` - open fresh chat using current or last selection
-	- `:GpChatFinder` - open telescope to search through chats
+	- `:GpChatFinder` - open a dialog to search through chats
 	- `:GpChatRespond` - request new gpt response for the current chat
   	- `:GpChatDelete` - delete the current chat
 - Ask GPT and get response to the specified output: